conbon27/erddap/README.md

    - Email and ERDDAP admin information in case of error or the need to be contacted.

-   - Details of the organisation that has ownership of the ERDDAP as well as its data.
+   - Details of the organisation that has ownership of the **ERDDAP** instance as well as its data.

    - Email details (including log-ins) for **ERDDAP** if you want the server itself to send out emails when needed (errors, etc).